-The school actively encourages all children to develop library skills, and in Key Stage 2, all children are involved in small group library skills sessions which are taught by Mrs Parker, our school Librarian.
+The school actively encourages all children to develop library skills, and in Key Stage 2, all children are involved in small group library skills sessions which are taught by Mrs Briggs, our school Librarian.
 To aid classification and retrieval of books, the school uses a colour coding system in the Infant library and the Dewey Decimal system in the Junior library.
 Children are taught to use these systems, to take responsibility for the upkeep of the libraries and even become Junior Librarians in Year 6!

 Mrs Briggs also runs a number of popular lunchtime Book Clubs for both Key Stage 1 and Key Stage 2, with over 100 children currently attending across the school.